 Cascading lists and kangaroos?
-Today, Ed Ferrero shares his technique for creating dependent data validation drop downs, based on pivot tables.
+Today, Ed Ferrero shares his technique for creating dependent data validation from pivot tables.
 Ed’s from Australia, and it looks like we’ll learn a bit about his country too, as we go through his sample file.

 Dependent Data Validation

 We’ve created dependent data validation drop downs before, based on named ranges, or sorted lists.
 Ed’s technique is perfect if you have a large data source, and it isn’t sorted in the order that you need.

 In this example, there’s a list of States and Cities, with the cities in alphabetical order.